CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <interface-id>        Interface
   <virtual-router-id>   Virtual Router IDentifier (VRID)

-### Atrributes
+### Attributes

-  address               A set of virtual addresses for VRRPv3 advertisement-interval
+  address               A set of virtual addresses for VRRPv3

-                        Sets the interval between successive VRRP
-                        advertisements -- RFC 5798 defines this as a 12-bit
+  advertisement-interval Sets the interval between successive VRRP advertisements -- RFC 5798 defines this as a 12-bit value expressed as 0.1 seconds, with default 1000 milliseconds, i.e., 1 second.
+Represented in units of milliseconds

-                        value expressed as 0.1 seconds, with default 1000 milliseconds, i.e., 1 second.
-Represented in units of milliseconds preempt               When set to true, enables preemption by a higher priority backup router of a lower priority master router priority              Specifies the sending VRRP interface's priority for the virtual router.
-Higher values equal higher priority version               Protocol version
+  preempt               When set to true, enables preemption by a higher priority backup router of a lower priority master router

+  priority              Specifies the sending VRRP interface's priority foe the virtual router.
+Higher values equal higher priority

+  version               Protocol version

 ## nv set interface <interface-id> ip vrrp virtual-router <virtual-router-id> address <ip-address-id>